jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Open information makes lying to you, and myself, so much harder.

 In my experience (and this is after processing 10,000 insurance claims) the vast majority of people just want to go on with their lives.
 It's only when they're misled, disadvantaged, and left in the dark that makes regular folk to lash out.
-Open information, with easy to follow rules, are reasonable and thus gets the most out of people.
+Open information, with easy to follow rules, are reasonable and thus get's the most out of people.
 Especially because it makes cheating too hard for most people to bother with.

 People working for apparently unselfish reasons is not new.
 Evolutionary biology is uncovering ever more ways humanity is often altruistic and self-governing.
 Early America was blessed with communal barn-raising, quilting societies, and fraternal associations who goverened themselves in a Main Street economy.
 Open-source software and mass-collaboration simply adopts the same incentives.
 Because once our basic neccessities are met, most people want to improve their craft, gain respect of their peers, and pass-on their knowledge.

 Open-source hero Linus Torvalds explained it by pointing out “Money is not the greatest of motivators.
 Folks do their best work when they are driven by passion.
 When they are having fun.
 This is as true for playwrights and sculptors and entrepreneurs as it is for software engineers.”
 It's the job of leaders to inspire passion.
 It's poor or needless leaders who blame their workers for their bad leadership.

+WISECRACK CONTRIBUTION / BAD LEADERS

 Do we accept coaches blaming their players for losing the game?
 We don't because as Torvalds concludes “What astonishes so many people is that the open source model actually works.”
 People will play hard, if their inspired by good leadership and good philosophy..

 With open-source we have the technology to create our own levers of power for our warranty contracts, tax-laws, employment agreements, claim systems, and so on.
 We only need the people to step up, participate, and demand it as player gods.

 Once we step up, all workers—from waitresses, mechanics, and teachers—will finally end the Industrial Age.
 Mass-collaboration will be similar to how factories and production lines swept across our society in just a few decades during the era of mass-production.
 Fun and productive workdays is the world regular people can build for ourselves.

-It's the only way we'll live thriving lives again.
+Mass-collaboration is the only way we'll live thriving lives again.

-![old philosophy in a new world](/img\diagrams\github-repo-rails2.jpg) _This is the GitHub "repo" for Ruby on Rails, the open-source technology that runs apps like Basecamp, Airbnb, and Shopify.
+![old philosophy in a new world](/img\diagrams\github-repo-rails2.jpg) _This is the [GitHub "repo" for Ruby on Rails](https://github.com/rails/rails/graphs/contributors), the open-source technology that runs apps like Basecamp, Airbnb, and Shopify.
 This software is worth billions and totally free to use.
-Making it free adds value, because programmers contribute to each other's work, instead of repeating the same code.
-Using GitHub's collaboration software, "Rails" does all this with few memos, delegators, or garbage meetings.
-Mass-collaboration can be this simple and effective._
+Making it free adds value, because programmers contribute to each other's work, instead of repeating the same stuff all the time.
+Using GitHub's collaboration software means there's few memos, delegators, or garbage meetings.
+Mass-collaboration is this simple and effective._

 ## Our Story — Launching Techvolution and Making Player Gods

 The middle-class has to step up and upgrade our way of life to the Internet Age.
 We must grab hold of the levers of power the open-source community has made for us.
 Only then will we live in the era of mass-collaboration.
 If we don't, we'll keep suffering the pains of a degenerating society.

-This pandemic will only drain more resources, cause more political hatred, and make our lives even unhappier.
+Now with this pandemic, we'll use up more money, causing more political hatred, and make our lives even unhappier.

 Stepping up means Main Street stops blaming phantom communists and fascists for our problems.
 Instead, regular people must believe in a new philosophy that makes them player gods who take control and responsibility of their culture.
 This means grabbing new apps, electronics, and gadgets to transform our way of life.

-The biggest roadblock to the Internet Age is Darth Blockbuster, the self-entitled holdover from the Industrial Age.
+The biggest roadblock to the Internet Age is the gatekeeper Darth Blockbuster, a powerful and self-entitled holdover from the Industrial Age.

 The Sith Lord is the reason antagonism is our new evil.

 Darth Blockbuster stalls the future by writing rules to keep his Industrial Age tools, and himself, in power.
 These rules are like a Death Star.
-They concentrate the legal departments, HR reps, corporate lobbyists of a bygone age, to keep Main Street away from a happier life inside the era of mass-collaboration.
-Therefore, before our civilization can evolve, we need to defeat Darth Blockbuster and blow up his super-weapon.
+They concentrate the legal departments, HR reps, corporate lobbyists of a bygone age, to keep Main Street away from a happier life inside the era of mass-collaboration.Therefore, before our civilization can evolve, we need to defeat Darth Blockbuster and blow up his super-weapon.

 That’s the setting of your life’s story.

-The plot remains to be written, whether you’re brave enough to write it yourself or you’ll let others write it for you.
+The plot remains to be written, whether you’re brave enough to write it yourself is up to you.
 Will you become a player god and fight to control our society’s levers of power like timesheets, health records, and power generation?
 The antagonists are already playing.
 And this battle is the game of every civilization either wins or dies.
 It’s not at all dramatic to say this; the fate of your children, culture, and civilization is on your shoulders.

 I’ll explain the philosophy we need to win, but whether you decide to become a player god is up to you.
 If you’re ready, keep reading.
 It’s time to strategize.